KjeldSchmidt/kjeldschmidt.github.io/_posts/2022-08-09-use-a-do-script.md

 ## Be pragmatic

 The `do`-script is supposed to be a living document, a testament to the ways the project is being used.
-Change it when needed, ignore edge-cases when they seem to complicated, have several, in subfolders, if you want.
+Change it when needed, ignore edge-cases when they seem too complicated, have several `do`-scripts in subfolders.
 Don't make it the subject of business requirements.

 Also, call it `do`, not `do.sh`.
 Solely and exclusively because it's faster to type.
 For the same reason, the tasks in our above example was called "fmt-check", not "format_check".